laravel/docs/billing.md

 <a name="defining-trial-days-in-stripe-cashier"></a>
 #### Defining Trial Days In Stripe / Cashier

-You may choose to define how many trial days your plan's receive in the Stripe dashboard or always pass them explicitly using Cashier.
-If you choose to define your plan's trial days in Stripe you should be aware that new subscriptions, including new subscriptions for a customer that had a subscription in the past, will always receive a trial period unless you explicitly call the `skipTrial()` method.
+You may choose to define how many trial days your price's receive in the Stripe dashboard or always pass them explicitly using Cashier.
+If you choose to define your price's trial days in Stripe you should be aware that new subscriptions, including new subscriptions for a customer that had a subscription in the past, will always receive a trial period unless you explicitly call the `skipTrial()` method.

 <a name="without-payment-method-up-front"></a>
 ### Without Payment Method Up Front